 Is there any control over who the child sits next to on the flight?

-No. Right now, with social distancing on the planes, some flights keep the middle seats empty, so your child wouldn’t sit next to anyone.
-But typically, they’ll sit next to someone and there’s no control over who will sit there.
+No. Because Southwest has open seating, there’s no control over who will sit in the seats next to them.
 But remember, if they’re in the front row on Southwest, the flight attendants will be right there at all times.
-B has done 8 flights on his own now, and we’ve never had any issues with seat mates.
+B has done 12 flights on his own now and Fos has done 6, and we’ve never had any issues with seat mates.

 Had my children flown much before flying on their own?